 The adequacy of insurance liabilities is tested on the reporting date, using current estimates pertaining to future cash flows of the insurance contracts.
 If an estimate shows that the book value of insurance liabilities minus deferred acquisition costs and intangible assets is inadequate with respect to future cash flows, the entire deficit shall be recorded in the balance sheet as a change in deferred acquisition costs.
 A provision against outstanding risks is established to cover the difference.
+The test conducted for 2016 indicated no deficit.

-The test conducted for 2015 indicated no deficit.
+(I) REVENUE

-(i) Revenue
+Insurance Premium Revenue